 She earned a master’s degree in Public Administration (with a specialization in health policy) from George Mason in Fairfax, Va. and an EdD in Higher Education Administration and Organizational Change from Benedictine University.

-Lisa is the mother of a teenage daughter and the owner of a fun-loving puppy.
+Lisa is the mother of teenage daughter and the owner of a fun-loving puppy.
 She also currently runs a blog and podcast about adoption in communities of color.